kus/cs2-modded-server/README.md

 sudo su
 cd / && curl --silent --output "gcp.sh" "https://raw.githubusercontent.com/kus/csgo-modded-server/master/gcp.sh" && chmod +x gcp.sh && bash gcp.sh
 ```

+If the installation has paused for a long time, restart the server and do it again.

 ### Stop server
 ```